lwu1822/blogA/elixir/elixir.md

 Concurrency is a big feature in Erlang.
 The Erlang process is the primitive in concurency.

+The Erlang virtual machine is called BEAM.
+BEAM is a single OS process.
+A scheduler runs multiple processes, and BEAM uses the many schedulers to achieve parallelism.

 ## Code

 ### VS Code extensions